-Of course, their dual purpose nature means that any meat birds should be processed long before this time frame, but layers who are kept for egg-laying past the point where they make for good meat can last for upwards of a decade, even if the egg production trails off during that time.
+Of course, Plymouth Rock’s dual-purpose nature means that any meat birds should be processed long before this time frame, but layers who are kept for egg-laying past the point where they make for good meat can last for upwards of a decade, even if the egg production trails off during that time.

 Their prime laying years will be behind them after they hit around four years old, but their longevity makes them wonderful long-term pets, as well.